gammu/gammu/docs/manual/gammu/index.rst

 Gammu information commands
 --------------------------

-.. option:: --checkversion [STABLE]
+.. option:: checkversion [STABLE]

     Checks whether there is newer Gammu version available online (if Gammu has been compiled with CURL).
 If you pass additional parameter ``STABLE``, only stable versions will be checked.

-.. option:: --features
+.. option:: features

     Print information about compiled in features.

-.. option:: --help [topic]
+.. option:: help [topic]

     Print help.
 By default general help is printed, but you can also specify a help category to get more detailed help on some topic.

-.. option:: --version
+.. option:: version

     Print version information and license.